-Natural white sapphires do exist but are incredibly rare.
-Most natural sapphires are found in Southeast Asia, Africa, the Middle East and western parts of the United States.
-Though clear in color, white sapphires usually exhibit a cloudy white hue, providing one way to identify them in comparison to diamonds, topaz and moissanite.
-Measuring 9 on the Mohs scale of hardness, sapphires are quite durable—enough for everyday wear.
+Although they’re clear in color, white sapphires usually exhibit a cloudy white hue, providing one way to identify them compared to diamonds, topaz and moissanite.
+White sapphires measure 9 on the Mohs scale of hardness, making them durable enough for everyday wear.

 When analyzing a white sapphire’s cut quality, take note of the following:

 The hue of a colored gemstone is the most critical element when it comes to choosing a stone.